 - Time Management

-Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
-That’s why our study skills tutors in the Minneapolis region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
-This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.
+Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
+This is why our study skills tutors in the Minneapolis region take a look at the larger picture.
+Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
+This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 Our study skills program features such strategies and tactics as:

 - Time management competencies for efficiently managing schedules and coursework.